Exposure to Aluminum and Alzheimer’s

 Case Report

-A Caucasian man (66) who was struggling with Alzheimer’s disease and eventually died, had notably high amount of aluminium in his brain.
+A Caucasian man (66) who was struggling with Alzheimer’s disease and eventually died, had a notably high amount of aluminum in his brain.
 He had about 3 (2.73) μg/g dry weight, n = 46.
-This high aluminium content was a direct result of exposure to aluminium at his workplace in a period of more than eight years.
+This high aluminum content was a direct result of exposure to aluminum at his workplace for more than eight years.
 (1)

 Conclusions

-The fact that this individual has developed a fast, aggressive type of Alzheimer’s disease leads us to a conclusion that aluminium was one of the causes of this occurrence.
-In addition, the continuous exposure to aluminium dust at his workplace had a vital role in the buildup of aluminium in the brain through the lungs and olfactory system.
+The fact that this individual has developed a fast, aggressive type of Alzheimer’s disease leads us to the conclusion that aluminum was one of the causes of this occurrence.
+In addition, the continuous exposure to aluminum dust at his workplace had a vital role in the buildup of aluminum in the brain through the lungs and olfactory system.